What Is an Introvert? Definition & Guide to Introversion

 If so, you might be an introvert.

-Slowly, our society is beginning to understand and accept the introvert’s way.
+Right now, there’s an introvert revolution going on.
+Slowly, our extroverted world is learning to understand and accept the introvert’s way.
 But in order to do that, we first need to better understand what introversion is — and what it’s not.
-That’s the purpose of this guide, and of this entire website.
+That’s the purpose of this guide, and our entire website.

-If you’re an introvert (or if there’s an introvert in your life that you’d like to understand better), read on.
+Are you an an introvert?
+Or, is there an introvert in your life that you’d like to understand?
+If so, read on.

 What Does It Mean to Be an Introvert?

-The most common definition of an introvert may be someone who gets drained by socializing and recharges by being alone.
+The most common definition of an introvert is someone who gets drained by socializing and recharges by being alone.
 But there’s so much more to introversion than that.

 Everyone is born with an innate temperament — a way that you gain energy and prefer to interact with the world.
 Introversion and extroversion are temperaments.
 Whether you’re an introvert or extrovert is largely determined by your genes — meaning you were probably born that way.